kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/All Quests Unrestricted.md

   - Perform the [QS Hotshot](<../Major Glitches/Hotshot#quick-save-hotshots>) to return to the Command Module
 - [DLZ](<../Major Glitches/Displaced Load Zone#endar-spire-dlz>) into the Starboard Section again, using whatever method you used before
 - Loot footlocker in Terminal Room
 - Hack terminal console: 2,3
+- Loot Sith Commander for Prototype Vibroblade
 - Carth accosts you
 - Take escape pod to Taris
+  - Immediately activate [AMG](<../Major Glitches/Anywhere Menu Glitch>) on the load screen to [Free Look AMG](<../Major Glitches/Anywhere Menu Glitch#free-look-amgs>) the vision CS
   - ***Finishes "Attack on the Endar Spire"***

 ## Early Duel Ring